neoconstel/CRUD-Public-Journal-With-Flask/README.md

 - Integration with remote database

-The hosted project can currently be accessed throught this url: https://crud-public-journal.herokuapp.com/
+The hosted project can currently be accessed through this url: https://crud-public-journal.herokuapp.com/